DrDarkShadow/docs-repo/markdown/random_module_one.md

 import random
 from typing import List

-# The function definition from the documentation
 def choose_random_item(items: List[str]) -> str:
+    """Choose a single random item from a non-empty sequence.

+    Parameters:
+        items: A list of strings to choose from.

+    Returns:
+        A single string chosen uniformly at random.
+    """
     if not items:
         raise ValueError("items must not be empty")
     return random.choice(items)

-# Example 1: Choosing from a list of fruits
+# Example usage
-fruit_options = ["apple", "banana", "cherry", "date"]
+fruits = ["apple", "banana", "cherry", "date", "elderberry"] random_fruit = choose_random_item(fruits)
-random_fruit = choose_random_item(fruit_options)
-print(f"A randomly chosen fruit is: {random_fruit}")
+print(f"The randomly chosen fruit is: {random_fruit}")

-# Example 2: Demonstrating the error with an empty list
+# Example of error handling
 try:
     choose_random_item([])
 except ValueError as e:
-    print(f"Caught expected error: {e}")
+    print(f"Error: {e}")
 ```

 **Output:**

 ```
-A randomly chosen fruit is: cherry
+The randomly chosen fruit is: cherry
-Caught expected error: items must not be empty
+Error: items must not be empty
 ```
-*(Note: The output for the first print statement will vary with each execution due to its random nature.)*

 ***
 ## FunctionDef shuffle_copy(items)